 This is what I’ve found to be suitable for our needs.
 Yours may differ and so the Ultimate Travel Money Blogs can only be taken as a guide rather than constitute personalised financial advice.
 Please get in touch if you have any specific questions and I will do my best to answer them.

 We’ve compiled a whole load of comprehensive blogs focusing on travel money.
 What are the best travel debit and credit cards?
 How do I avoid money changer scams?
 What are these international bank fees I keep getting on my card whilst travelling?
-Our in house (or hostel as we are travelling) money guy James is here to offer tips and guidance on managing your money whilst travelling.
+We are here to offer tips and guidance on managing your money whilst travelling.
 Most of our Ultimate Travel Money blogs focus on the UK/EU folks, but in this blog we focus on the best travel debit and credit cards for those in the USA.